SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

    -> }
    <- 12

-When you use a key-path expression within a class, you can refer to a property of that class by writing just the property name, without the class name.
+When you use a key-path string expression within a class, you can refer to a property of that class by writing just the property name, without the class name.